nicomaz/news-api/README.md

   ## How is it built?

   The goal of this project was to create and deploy an API that allows application data to be accessed programmatically.
-It provides server-side rendering for my next project: the front-end of Sunshine News.
+It provides server-side rendering for my next project: the front-end of Interbyte News.

   📝 **Written in JavaScript, runs on the Node.js runtime environment**
   - Allowed me to develop non-blocking, asynchronous code by deploying promises, ensuring Sunshine News API runs smoothly.
 For further consideration, building end-to-end software in JavaScript will facilitate code re-usability and simplify front-end development.